Heeten/hello-monorepo-bazel/src/03d_rust_unit_test.md

 )
 ```

-We'll also have to update the top load line to include "rust_test" now:
+We can also combine all the `load` lines into one, consolidating them into this at the top of `BUILD`:
 ```python
 load("@rules_rust//rust:defs.bzl", "rust_binary", "rust_library", "rust_test")
 ```